microsoft/moabian/readme.md

 You can find an introduction to Autonomous systems and an overview of the Project Bonsai platform [here](https://innovation.microsoft.com/en-us/exploring-autonomous-systems).

-For a step-by-step tutorials of how to train a brain to balance a ball on Moab, visit the [Project Moab Website](https://microsoft.github.io/moab/).
+For step-by-step tutorials of how to train a brain to balance a ball on Moab, visit the [Project Moab Website](https://microsoft.github.io/moab/).

 Simulation is a huge component of Project Bonsai.
-You can find the python simulator of Project Moab [here](https://github.com/microsoft/moabsim-py).
-This is also where you can find the inkling files for the Moab tutorials.
+You can find the python simulator for Project Moab [here](https://github.com/microsoft/moabsim-py).
+This is also where you can find the inkling files for the Project Moab tutorials.

 There is also a MathWorks Project Moab simulation.
 You can find the Simulink and Simscape Multibody model [here](https://github.com/microsoft/bonsai-simulink/tree/main/samples/moab).
+Connecting this simulation to Project Bonsai requires the [Microsoft Project Bonsai Simulink Toolbox](https://www.mathworks.com/matlabcentral/fileexchange/75512-microsoft-project-bonsai-simulink-toolbox).

 ## Microsoft Open Source Code of Conduct